jli2011/NetSniper/README.md

 # NetSniper

-Monitors wireless networks and notifies administrators when a new device connects.
+This is a powershell application that monitors wireless networks and it's devices based on the MAC address.